iownbey/1000-steps/Story.md

 3. Ocean.
    Here the player is introduced to sharks and the dolphins.
 The dolphins present themselves as an oppressed faction of sea animals and ask you to help them overthrow the sharks.
 Importantly, the sharks and dolphins are both shown to be groups of good and bad people.
 The shark king is evil, but mortimer the dolphin is also evil and intends to wipe out the sharks just like Alcore wanted to destroy the dolphins.

+Interlude:
+In the caves between the layers, you come across virgil who has slain a monster known as Regret.
+He is seen with a barbaric look standing over it's corpse triumphantly but scarily.

 4. Crystal Forest
    Here the Gang is encountered by Chain, an assassin who uses flashy moves because he is such a good assassin that he does not have to be stealthy.
 He was tasked to beat the player, but accidentally inflicts a mortal wound.
 He freaks out beause the darkness needs him alive and carries him through the crystal forest.
 The player plays Chain for this segment.